Potentiostat parameters explained

 Understanding these concepts helps to choose the right current range.
 A current range should be chosen as high as necessary but as low as possible.
 If you choose a current range that is too low, it will result in an overload of the current range.
 This means the current that you want to measure is higher than the maximum current for the chosen current range.
 If the current range is higher than required, the resolution and accuracy will not be optimal.
 In extreme cases, i.e. more than 3 magnitudes higher (mA range when µA are measured), the measured values may show a significant deviation from the true value.

-The reason that multiple underloads are required for a trigger but only 1 overload is that an overload can spoil your measurement, while an underload is just suboptimal most of the times.
-Additionally, it prevents the potentiostat from jumping back and forth between two current ranges, when the measured current is on the edge of the current range.
+The reason that multiple underloads are required for a trigger but only 1 overload is that one overload can spoil your measurement, while an underload is just suboptimal most of the time.
+Additionally, the different thresholds prevent the potentiostat from jumping back and forth between two current ranges, when the measured current is on the edge of the current range.

 In the section about bits, current, current range and, of course, resolution, the resolution was discussed thoroughly.
 A parameter that is often mixed up with the resolution is the accuracy.